 WellSpan Radiation Oncology meets the multidisciplinary needs of patients in a coordinated fashion with colleagues in Medical, Gynecologic and Surgical Oncology, as well as clinicians and staff in support services.

 Radiation therapy is used in the treatment of most types of cancer including breast cancer, lung cancer, prostate cancer, skin cancer, brain tumors and others.
 Radiation therapy involves various treatment techniques.

 Among the more commonly used techniques employed at our facilities are:

-- Intensity Modulated Radiation Therapy (IMRT) with image guidance
+- Intensity Modulated Radiation Therapy (IMRT)

-- Stereotactic Body Radiation Therapy (SBRT)
+- Stereotactic Body Radiation Therapy

-A radiation oncologist is a physician who specializes in treating cancer through Radiation Therapy.
+A radiation oncologist is a physician who specializes in treating cancer through radiation therapy.
 The oncologist selects the most effective radiation technique, for each particular patient, to destroy abnormal (cancer) cells while sparing the normal surrounding tissue.

 When patients consult radiation oncologist, they have usually just had surgery or a biopsy.
 The oncologist will spend some time with the patient just talking about the problem and what is the most appropriate therapy.